Duke Ellington at Fargo, 1940 Live: Commercial releases

 In 1990, the first digital release of the concert (on two CDs) was by Vintage Jazz.
 On 23 July 1996, these discs were released again as Fargo 1940 on Jazz Classics.
 On 3 April 2001, another CD release with additional tracks was made on Storyville as The Duke at Fargo, 1940: Special 60th Anniversary Edition.
 Both CDs of this release were also included in Storyville's 2006 eight-CD box set, The Duke Box as discs two & three.
 In 2002, a two-CD release similar to the Storyville one was made on Definitive as the Complete Legendary Fargo Concert.

 Critical reception

 Allmusic.com reviewer Scott Yanow posits that "there was no better orchestra at the time, and rarely since".
 JazzTimes writer Harvey Siders says, "the real star, of course, is the band, with its organized chaos, its sophistication, its jungle heat, its ability to respond to the improvisational genius of Duke".
 A Storyville Records reviewer argues "the Fargo performance still resonates as one of the greatest concert recordings in all of jazz, on a par with Benny Goodman at Carnegie, Coltrane at the Vanguard, or Ellington at Newport in 1956".
 The Penguin Guide to Jazz Recordings awarded the album four stars, its maximum rating, plus a special "crown" rating.
+DownBeat awarded the original Book-of-the-Month release 5 stars.
+Reviewer John McDonough wrote the recording "gives the most vivid and intimate aural picture of the band that I know of anywhere, including the more perfectly realized Victor recordings."